DenHafiz69/expentrax-telegram/README.md

     - [ ] Developed commands to add, edit, and delete categories.

+- [ ] Budgeting: Users can set and track budgets for different categories.

+    - [ ] Created a dedicated database table for budgets, linked to users and categories.

+    - [ ] Implemented a command for users to set a budget (e.g., /set_budget groceries 500).

+    - [ ] The bot provides a summary of spending against the budget.

+    - [ ] The bot can alert the user when they are nearing their budget limit.

 - [ ] Visual Reporting: The bot provides visual summaries of spending.

     - [ ] Integrated a plotting library (e.g., Matplotlib) to create charts.